50002-computation-structures/1d-project-ci02-team-26/readme.md

 N/A
 N/A
-ALU Fault - lights up when the ALU output does not match the expected input Clock - advancing clock for the automatic tester
+ALU Fault - lights up when the ALU output does not match the expected input Clock - clock for the automatic tester, rising edge will load new inputs from ROM,
+        falling edge will engage the automated testing module
 ```

 #### Instructions to use the tester

 The ALU tester has 2 primary modes: manual testing and automated testing

-Upon power up, the tester is initialised in manual testing mode only.
+Upon power up, the tester is initialized in manual testing mode only.

+To use the automated testing feature:

-1. Trigger the automated testing mode by pressing the centre button
+1. Trigger the automated testing mode by pressing the centre button, this will transition it out of manual mode
-2. The left 2 digits on the 7 segment should display the decimal number for the test suite, while the right 2 digits should display the current ALUFN in hexadecimal
+2. The left 2 digits on the 7 segment should display the decimal number for the test suite, which covers up to 26 test cases, while the right 2 digits should display the current ALUFN in hexadecimal
-3.
+3. You can pause the clock at any time to inspect the results using the top button
+4. You can induce an error in the ALU checker by turning on the `ALU fault injection[7:6]` switches on the leftmost DIP switch, which performs an OR with the ALU's 2 output LSBs.
+5. Upon an error in the automated testing routine, the ALU Fault light will turn on and halt at the test case with the error.
+To continue testing more cases, the user needs to press the top button to ignore the current fault and skip to the next test case.
+6. The automated tester can be set back to manual mode at any time by pressing the centre button